0

 For instance, many users report seeing a fresher, more hydrated complexion or improved radiance within the first few weeks.

-These early improvements are completely valid, they just represent the signs of better skin health, while deeper, more lasting transformation continues below the surface.
+These early improvements are completely valid.
+They represent signs of better skin health while deeper, more lasting transformation continues below the surface.

 As tempting as it is to expect faster results, pushing for speed often leads to irritation or barrier disruption, exactly what we want to avoid in midlife skin.

-Being impatient with your skin and expecting results after 5 days when the active ingredients in your product and / or your product has been proven to be most efficacious after 8 weeks is not helpful.
+Being impatient with your skin and expecting results after 5 days when the active ingredients in your product have been proven to be most effective after 8 weeks is not helpful.

 3. The Skincare Routine: The Pitfalls of Impatience and the Power of Consistency

-Even the most advanced formulation can’t perform if it’s not used correctly or consistently.
+Even the most advanced formulation can’t perform if it’s not used correctly and consistently.

 The best product in the world can’t make up for impatience.